 The authenticity and integrity of this component remain intact and not facing an immediate threat.
-The physical fabric which is directly associated with the place.
+The

-Short-term repairs: the fort shows some signs of decay and deterioration that intangible attributes are in require immediate fixes.
-These include eroded mortar joints and vegetative growth on walls
+- Long-term stabilisation plan: a long-term stabilisation plan for the fort is absent - Short-term repairs: the fort shows some signs of decay and deterioration that require immediate fixes.
+These include eroded mortar joints and vegetative growth on walls - Neglect and abandonment: the fort looks neglected and abandoned - Interpretation strategy: an interpretation strategy of the fort is absent

-Neglect and abandonment: the fort looks neglected and abandoned fort still has some The authenticity and integrity, but faces threats from unregulated physical changes uncontrolled and and unsanctioned adaptive reuse, which must be reversed.